jamesjg/resnet-for-au-master/readme.md

 ### 2.2 Testing

 To test the model, you need to provide the paths to the dataset, val json file, and the trained model.

-To test the model, run the following command:
+Then,  run the following command:

 ```bash
 python test.py --data_path <path_to_dataset> --val_json_path <path_to_val_json> --model_path <path_to_trained_model>